Saving power can save you money, and contributes towards a more sustainable environment. Here are some top tips to help cut down your power usage.

 Avoid running multiple refrigerators and freezers where possible.

 Makes up around 10-15% of an average power bill

-Microwaves, pressure cookers, crock pots, simmer-on and electric frypans all use less power than the oven.
+Microwaves, air-fryers, pressure cookers, crock-pots and electric fry pans all use less power than the oven.

 Match the size of the pan to the size of the element and use flat bottom pans for maximum impact with the elements.

 When using the oven try and cook more than one thing at a time, e.g. while a casserole is cooking cook a cake or dessert at the same time.

 Check your oven seals regularly.
 Don't use the oven as a heater but do eave the door open after cooking to make the most of the hot air.